kyutai-labs/moshi/moshi_mlx/README.md

 See the [top-level README.md][main_repo] for more information on Moshi.

 [Moshi][moshi] is a speech-text foundation model and full-duplex spoken dialogue framework.
 It uses [Mimi][moshi], a state-of-the-art streaming neural audio codec.
-Mimi operates at 12.5 Hz, and compress audio down to 1.1 kbps, in a fully streaming manner (latency of 80ms, the frame size), yet performs better than existing, non-streaming, codec.
+Mimi operates at a framerate of 12.5 Hz, and compress 24 kHz audio down to 1.1 kbps, in a fully streaming manner (latency of 80ms, the frame size), yet performs better than existing, non-streaming, codec.

 This is the MLX implementation for Moshi.
 For Mimi, this uses our Rust based implementation through the Python binding provided in `rustymimi`, available in the [rust/](https://github.com/kyutai-labs/moshi/tree/main/rust) folder of our main repository.